eing/eing.github.io/_posts/2016-03-29-Metrics-Part1.markdown

 ---
 layout: post
-title:  "Metrics to drive change in behavior - Part 1"
+title:  "Using data to drive change in behavior - Part 1"
 date:   2016-03-29 07:43:59
 author: Eing Ong
 categories: Metrics
 tags: Sonar
 ---
-I'll talk about just two metrics in this two part blog.
-I had to obtain different metrics for a Quality 6 Pager I'm working on, a narrative on our current state of quality, and our target state in the organization.
+I'll talk about just two pieces of data that can help in decision making in this two part blog.
+I had to obtain different data for a Quality 6 Pager I'm working on, a narrative on our current state of quality, and our target state in the organization.
 This concept came from [Amazon](https://www.linkedin.com/pulse/beauty-amazons-6-pager-brad-porter) and you can easily find more information on it.

 The first is technical debt of a large code base (aka monolith).
 Many of the Sonar reports we have are based on individual component and it makes sense as such reports take time to generate.
 However, a Sonar report on the entire monolith has not been done and I had to go through some hoops to get the data.